paigetiedeman/city-tour/README.md

 * _National Parks API only work for US cities_
 * _Movies is set to the US and specific coordinates and will not change_
+* _Pick a new mood does not allow for results to populate a second time_

 ## License